Happy Anniversary, dear readers! Can you believe it has been one year since we launched?

 Margaritaville Hollywood Beach Resort, Boatyard grouper piccata, Malibu Bay Breeze at LandShark Bar & Grill, Boatyard key lime pie doughnut holes, Funky Buddha Floridian Hefeweizen at Hilton Fort Lauderdale Marina’s poolside bar

 After chilly weekends in NYC and DC, I ended October in warm-and-humid Florida, but it wasn’t always sunny.
 I stayed at the Hilton Fort Lauderdale Marina for TBEX North America, a massive travel blogging conference held at the Greater Fort Lauderdale/Broward County Convention Center.
-During the conference, I toured South Florida’s best craft beer locales with the Brew Bus.
-I met the Minions from Universal Studios.
+During the conference, I toured South Florida’s best breweries.
+I also met the Minions from Universal Studios.
 I took a selfie with a baby gator at the Museum of Science and Discovery.
 I dined at the recently reopened Boatyard and shared sangria with my fellow travel bloggers at Latin restaurant the Chimney House.

 I also met up with my cousin Jeni for a delicious seafood dinner at 15th Street Fisheries.
 After the conference I spent some time with my cousins, checking out the new Margaritaville Hollywood Beach Resort.
-I’ve got a blog post coming that gives you a peek at the coastal chic resort.
+It’s very coastal chic!

 West Palm Beach, Florida